GKFlint/gcd-assignment/README.md

 * Repository: [UCI Human Activity Recognition Using Smartphones](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The data includes `README.txt` and `features_info.txt` files describing the variables included within and study design.
+These were included in this repository for reference.
 It has a total of 10,299 observations of 561 features, divided between training and test sets.

 ## Assignment